-Depending on the nature of the allegations, a student charged with either a misdemeanor or a felony crime by any local, state, or federal entity may be subject to an Emergency Action Suspension by the Associate Vice President of Student Affairs & Dean of Students.
+Depending on the nature of the allegations, a student charged with either a misdemeanor or a felony crime by any local, state, or federal entity may be subject to an Emergency Action Suspension by the Associate Vice President for Student Affairs.

 In addition, disciplinary proceedings may be instituted against a student charged with conduct that potentially violates both the criminal law and the Code, without regard to any pending civil or criminal litigation and/or criminal arrest and prosecution.
-Proceedings under this Code may be carried out prior to, simultaneously with, or following any civil or criminal proceedings at the sole discretion of the Associate Vice President of Student Affairs & Dean of Students.
+Proceedings under this Code may be carried out prior to, simultaneously with, or following any civil or criminal proceedings at the sole discretion of the Associate Vice President for Student Affairs.
 Determinations made and/or sanctions imposed under this Code shall not be subject to change simply because the criminal charges that were also violations of the Code were dismissed, reduced or resolved in favor of the criminal defendant.